BlakeWills/OpenTelemetry-Demo/docs/AuthenticationServiceInstrumentation.md

 Luckily, we don't have to go and instrument every database query in our code, we can just add `tracing.AddEntityFrameworkCoreInstrumentation();` to our `WithTracing(...)` delegate.

-You know the drill, start debugging, fire of a request, view the results in Grafana:
+You know the drill, start debugging, fire a request, and view the results in Grafana:

 ![Add Entity Framework Instrumentation](images/AddEntityFrameworkInstrumentation.png)